⭐Getting Started

 Creating a function looks like this

+Functions use square brackets to contain the code within.
 You dont have to use strings to define a functions name

 What's the difference between jump() and call()